Guidance

 Labelling

-For authorised veterinary medicines you should use the approved labelling but with a small over label to indicate any amended directions or warnings, the ATC number, and the words “Veterinary clinical trial use only” to ensure accountability in line with GCP requirements.
+For authorised veterinary medicines you should use the approved labelling but with a small additional label to indicate any amended directions or warnings, the ATC number, and the words “Veterinary clinical trial use only” to ensure accountability in line with GCP requirements.

 We expect labels to contain the following minimum information in English: